See latest advice for UoN community and details of how to report symptoms or test results

 Priority will be given to students who have not previously studied abroad, or who are not due to study abroad within their degree programme at Nottingham; students who are not in their final year and who do not have resit examinations unless otherwise stated.
 However students not in these categories are still eligible to apply and their applications will be considered.

-The minimum academic mark required to be considered for a summer school is 40%, however some of our summer school destinations do have higher minimum academic mark requirements.
+The minimum academic mark required to be considered for a summer school is 45%, however some of our summer school destinations do have higher minimum academic mark requirements.
+Students must be in good academic standing at the time of their application, students who have completed modules which show a fail mark for the current academic year at the time of application without approved extenuating circumstances or are currently in resit will not be considered.

 How to apply